thommiano/neural-doodle/README.rst

 Neural Doodle
 =============

 Use a deep neural network to borrow the skills of real artists and turn your two-bit doodles into masterpieces!
-This project is an implementation of `Semantic Style Transfer <http://arxiv.org/abs/1603.01768>`_ (Champandard, 2016), based on the `Neural Patches <http://arxiv.org/abs/1601.04589>`_ algorithm (Li 2016).
+This project is an implementation of `Semantic Style Transfer <http://arxiv.org/abs/1603.01768>`_ (Champandard, 2016), based on the `Neural Patches <http://arxiv.org/abs/1601.04589>`_ algorithm (Li, 2016).

 The ``doodle.py`` script generates an image by using three or four images as inputs: the original style and its annotation, and a target content image (optional) with its annotation (a.k.a. your doodle).
 The algorithm then extracts annotated patches from the style image, and incrementally transfers them over to the target image based on how closely they match.